Heaven or Las Vegas: Legacy

 Heaven or Las Vegas peaked at number seven on the UK Albums Chart and number 99 on the US Billboard 200, becoming the Cocteau Twins' most commercially successful release.
 By 1996, the album had sold approximately 235,000 copies, according to Billboard.
 The album was the focus of a BBC Scotland programme, Classic Scottish Albums in 2007.
 The album was voted "Album of the Week" in 13 October 1990 by German radio broadcaster Südwestrundfunk, and in France by radio broadcasters RMC and Radio Nantes.
 According to an article in Pitchfork, the song "Love...
 Thy Will Be Done" by Martika contains a sample of "Fifty-Fifty Clown".
 Heaven or Las Vegas was listed as the 90th best album of the 1990s by Pitchfork, who complimented Fraser's more direct vocals and the album's complex songwriting.
 It was also included in the 2008 edition of 1001 Albums You Must Hear Before You Die, and in The Guardians online edition of a similar list.

 The album was voted number 218 in the third edition of Colin Larkin's All Time Top 1000 Albums.
 The Observer listed the album as the 97th-greatest British album ever made.
 Retrospectively, NME named Heaven or Las Vegas the 28th best album of 1990 in a 2016 list.
 In 2017, NPR listed Heaven or Las Vegas 138th of the 150 Greatest Albums Made By Women.
 In 2018, Pitchfork ranked it first on its list of the 30 best dream pop albums.
 In 2020, Rolling Stone listed the album 245th on its list of the 500 Greatest Albums of All Time.
 In 2020, Paste named the album as the best album of 1990.
-Staff writer Max Freedman said: "Atop guitars that gleam like diamonds, pianos that drip like water and a hefty whisper of a drum shuffle, Frasier's voice resounds so beautifully, it's literally stunning.
-At one point she sings, 'It must be why I'm thinking of Las Vegas,' but 1990's best album is entirely heaven."
+Staff writer Max Freedman said: "Atop guitars that gleam like diamonds, pianos that drip like water and a hefty whisper of a drum shuffle, Fraser's voice resounds so beautifully, it's literally stunning.
+At one point she sings, 'It must be why I'm thinking of Las Vegas,' but 1990's best album is entirely heaven".

 In 2024, Paste ranked Heaven or Las Vegas number 43 on its list of the 300 greatest albums of all time, and number one on their Top 25 Dream Pop Albums of All Time list.
 Heaven or Las Vegas has been described by The Guardian as "the band's most accessible and immediate – one could almost say radio-friendly – album to date".
 Their reasons ranged from Guthrie's "cut back layers of guitar and reverb", "Fraser's singing being more comprehensible", and "both Raymonde's bass work and the ever-present drum machine".
-Album tracks "Cherry Coloured Funk" and "Iceblink Luck" were acknowledged as becoming immediate favourites amongst fans of the band following the albums release.
+Album tracks "Cherry-Coloured Funk" and "Iceblink Luck" were acknowledged as becoming immediate favourites amongst fans of the band following the album's release.